epfl-ada/ada-2022-project-fantastic4/README.md

 </table>

-## How to read the notebooks
+## How to read the notebooks :file_folder:
 There are two notebooks for this Milestone 2.
-- _Handling of data.ipynb_: this notebook aims at loading, cleaning, organizing and pickling the data.
+- _Handling of data.ipynb_: This notebook aims to load, clean, organize and pickle the data.
 As this notebook can take a while to run, we disabled some functions, and just printed the results.
-- _Exploration of data.ipynb_: this notebook is meant for all the future analysis.
+- _Exploration of data.ipynb_: This notebook is meant for all future analysis.
 For now, it only contains the exploration of data.
-It uses the data saved by the previous file.
+It uses the preprocessed data produced by the previous file.